 Q: How important is it to offer a single, global solution to small and mid-market clients?

 A: The world has changed.
 Size doesn’t indicate the complexity of a business’s global engagement, employee travel or travel management needs.
 To assume a mid-market business doesn’t have global complexity is a disservice to them.

-Q: What do small and mid-market companies need to know when evaluating TMCs?
+Q: What do small and mid-market companies need to know when evaluating travel management companies?

-A: How important are you actually to that TMC?
-Whether you’re looking to launch a managed travel program or switch providers, make sure the TMC you choose can service your unique needs.
+A: How important is your small business travel program to that travel management company?
+Whether you’re looking to launch a managed small business to medium business travel program or switch providers, make sure the travel management company you choose can service your unique needs.
 The conversations you have should be about you, your needs and what a best-in-class solution looks like for your company.
 Otherwise you risk having a “provider” rather than a strategic partner.

-Q: What’s your final elevator pitch to travel buyers at SMEs?
+Q: What’s your final elevator pitch to travel buyers booking travel for small business?

-A: When Egencia was founded 15 years ago, we focused on solutions for small and mid-market companies.
+A: When Egencia was founded 15 years ago, we focused on solutions for small and mid-market companies with small business to medium business travel programs.
 Since then, we have continually won over both travel buyers and travelers in these markets by offering an incredible service, making change easy, acting as their advocate, and continually enhancing our best-in-class solution.